GoogleCloudPlatform/DataflowTemplates/syndeo-template/README.md

 The following command will take the already-built artifacts and push them to GCS and GCR, where they can be utilized to run a template.

+(Note: The project does not currently have an end-to-end test to validate template-based runs because the template would run as part of syndeo, which involves repeated runs and so on).

 ```shell
 # Push Template to GCP:
 gcloud dataflow flex-template build gs://$GCS_BUCKET_NAME/syndeo-template.json  \